How Much Does a Magician Cost?

 Length of Performance

-Who Are You Getting?
+Who Are You Hiring?

 So How Much Does a Magician Cost?

-Here’s what you came here for.
-Before I get into it, it’s important for you to know that, while all of these prices are going to vary based on city and state, these are middle of the road fees for a quality magician in local market.
+These are roughly middle of the road fees for a quality magician in a local market.
 I’m a Charlotte, NC magician and have found these prices to be almost middle of the road for entire US, in many cases.
 But again…quality magician.
+Not celebrity status or bargain pricing…just an experienced, quality magician.
 I do not take that term lightly and you shouldn’t either.
-You literally can make or break and entire event from level of entertainment you hire.
-I’m sharing information I’ve learned after many years of experience.
-This is information is here to help you!
+You literally can make or break and entire event from the entertainment you hire.

-And whether these prices make sense to you or you’re completely shocked by them, just know that after 20 years of meeting hundreds of magicians of the widest range of quality you could possibly imagine, there’s not one I recommend in any of these categories, that’s not either in the budget range listed or significantly higher.
+And whether these prices make sense to you or you’re completely shocked by them, just know that after 20 years of meeting hundreds of magicians of the widest range of quality you could possibly imagine, there’s not one I recommend in any of these categories, that’s not either in the budget range or significantly higher.

 Children’s Parties